 Super Lawyer in 2009 and 2010, designating her as among the top 5% of all attorneys in Michigan who practice criminal law.

 Judge Hartig is currently a member of the State Bar of Michigan, the Oakland County Bar Association and the Oakland County District Judges Association, and the Michigan District Judges Association.

 Judge Hartig is a frequent volunteer at various Troy Public Schools, has donated her hair to Locks of Love, a charity providing free hair pieces to children with cancer, is an active member and President of the Kiwanis Club of Troy, member of the Troy Community Coalition and Board Member of the North Woodward Community Foundation.
-Judge Hartig was born in Clawson, Michigan and is a longtime resident of Troy, Michigan with her husband of seventeen years and two children.
+Judge Hartig was born in Clawson, Michigan and is a longtime resident of Troy, Michigan with her husband of twenty years and two children.